marcoimbee/edgeless-exp-setup/README.md

 TODO TODO TODO

 ## Starting an experiment campaign to measure data for the proposed EDGELESS workflow
-This file serves as a guide to reproduce the experiment runs conducted in the second experiment campaign.
-In this type of experiments, power consumption, Time to Complete, and execution times data will be gathered for a later analysis.
+This file serves as a guide to reproduce the experiment runs conducted in the experiment campaigns.
+In this type of experiments, power consumption and Time to Complete data will be gathered for a later analysis.
 To exactly reproduce the experimental setup, the following main components are needed:
-- A RaspberryPI 3B+ board (RPI): will host one $\varepsilon$-node and the device module of the Python automation script
+- **A RaspberryPI 3B+ board (RPI):** will host one $\varepsilon$-node and the device module of the Python automation script
-- A first Ubuntu virtual machine: will host $\varepsilon$-CON, $\varepsilon$-ORC, the metrics collector $\varepsilon$-node, and the Redis database
+- **A first Ubuntu virtual machine:** will host $\varepsilon$-CON, $\varepsilon$-ORC, and the Redis database used by the latter.
-- A second Ubuntu virtual machine: will host one $\varepsilon$-node.
+- **A second Ubuntu virtual machine:** will host one $\varepsilon$-node.
-- A PC: will serve as the controller and will run the controller module of the Python automation script.
+- **A PC:** will serve as the controller and will run the controller module of the Python automation script.
-- An Otii Arc Pro power monitor: used to power up the RaspberryPi board.
+- **An Otii Arc Pro power monitor:** used to power up the RaspberryPi board.
 The next steps assume that these requirements are satisfied.

 ### Downloading and setting up the automation scripts
 A copy of the automation script must be available both on the RPI board and on the PC.
 The folder will contain the automation script's code, in addition to the different EDGELESS functions code and workflow files that will be used by the framework and by the script itself.
+Some Python notebooks containing code to analyze the collected data are also provided.

 ### Running the EDGELESS cluster
 An EDGELESS cluster must be up and running in order to reproduce this type of experiments.
 First of all, clone the EDGELELESS repository from GitHub: